-A. Alternative Water Sources SJRWMD should jointly work with local governments to investigate specific strategies to retain and use storm water and reclaimed water to reduce existing or potential loss of recharge to reasonable levels and to potentially make more water available for potable or irrigation supply.
+- C. Alternative Water Sources.
+SJRWMD should jointly work with local governments to investigate specific strategies to retain and use storm water and reclaimed water to reduce existing or potential loss of recharge to reasonable levels and to potentially make more water available for potable or irrigation supply.
 Alternative water supply sources have been identified in the SJRWMD 2005 District Water Supply Plan.
-Pursuant to Senate Bills 360 and 444, the City will be required to incorporate traditional and alternative water supply projects selected from the SJRWMD District Water Supply Plan or proposed by the City, reuse and conservation projects, and a ten year work plan for
+Pursuant to Senate Bills 360 and 444, the City will be required to incorporate traditional and alternative water supply projects selected from the SJRWMD District Water Supply Plan or proposed by the City, reuse and conservation projects, and a ten year work plan for building public, private, and regional water supply facilities which are necessary to meet water needs.
+The City's water supply facilities work plan is incorporated into this plan. - D. Land Acquisition.
+The SJRWMD should identify strategic land acquisitions needed to implement these recharge strategies.
+SJRWMD will include lands identified to be strategic for recharge enhancement as a priority for land acquisition. - E. Wellfield Protection.
+SJRWMD will continue its wellhead protection technical assistance program to provide timely delineations and implementation assistance to requesting local governments.

-- building public, private, and regional water supply facilities which are necessary to meet water needs.
-The City is participating in the Central Florida Water Initiative (CFWI) planning sponsored by cooperating water management districts.
-The City's water supply facilities work plan is incorporated into this plan. - B. Land Acquisition The SJRWMD should identify strategic land acquisitions needed to implement these recharge strategies.
-SJRWMD will include lands identified to be strategic for recharge enhancement as a priority for land acquisition. - C. Wellfield Protection SJRWMD will continue its wellhead protection technical assistance program to provide timely delineations and implementation assistance to requesting local governments. - D. Conservation Programs As part of the consumptive use permit process, the SJRWMD will continue to require local governments and water utilities to prepare and implement water conservation plans. - E. Comprehensive Plans & Water Conservation As part of the process for amending or updating local government comprehensive plans, the SJRWMD will be requiring cities and counties to demonstrate that infrastructure and water supply are available to meet future growth and development.
-If water supply is not available under a consumptive use permit, then the local government will need to identify the water source that is proposed to serve new demand. - F. Central Florida Water Supply Planning Initiative The purpose of this initiative is to foster participation from local governments in the decision-making and planning process to find and prioritize regional water supply solutions.
-Winter Park should continue participation in this intergovernmental involvement program. - G. Strategic Reclaimed Water Assistance Project SJRWMD's consumptive use permitting rules currently require that water users use reclaimed water for irrigation whenever feasible.
+- F. Conservation Programs.
+As part of the consumptive use permit process, the SJRWMD will continue to require local governments and water utilities to prepare and implement water conservation plans. - G. Comprehensive Plans and Water Conservation.
+As part of the process for amending or updating local government comprehensive plans, the SJRWMD will be requiring cities and counties to demonstrate that infrastructure and water supply are available to meet future growth and development.
+If water supply is not available under a consumptive use permit, then the local government will need to identify the water source that is proposed to serve new demand. - H. East-Central Florida Water Supply Planning Initiative.
+The purpose of this initiative is to foster participation from local governments in the decision-making and planning process to find and prioritize regional water supply solutions.
+Winter Park should continue participation in this intergovernmental involvement program. - I. Strategic Reclaimed Water Assistance Project.
+SJRWMD's consumptive use permitting rules currently require that water users use reclaimed water for irrigation whenever feasible.
 Winter Park may be required to expand current reclaimed water applications to obtain additional groundwater allocations from the SJRWMD.
 Water demand estimates prepared in this element indicate that water demands placed on the City's water system within the next ten years will not exceed groundwater allocations allowed under the City's consumptive use permit.

-Local Aquifer Protection While programs have been implemented or initiated by the SJRWMD to address aquifer protection on a regional basis, similar programs can be or have been initiated by Winter Park to protect the aquifer beneath the City.
+Local Aquifer Protection.
+While programs have been implemented or initiated by the SJRWMD to address aquifer protection on a regional basis, similar programs can be or have been initiated by Winter Park to protect the aquifer beneath the City.

-A. Wellfield Protection The City currently does not have a wellfield protection ordinance.
+A. Wellfield Protection.
+The City currently does not have a wellfield protection ordinance.
 The current land development Code was updated in October 2001.
 This version of the City's Land Development Code reserves Section 58-160 for a future wellfield protection ordinance.
 The City should prepare and adopt a wellfield ordinance to reduce potential risk of contamination at public well sites.

 Approximately half of the City's well sites are located within the city limits.
 The other half are located in unincorporated Orange and Seminole County.
 The City currently does not have an interlocal agreement with Orange County or Seminole County regarding wellfield protection for wells located within unincorporated areas of the Winter Park water system.
-To further protect wellfield sites, the City should establish an interlocal agreement with Orange County to address wellfield protection from potential contamination and to reduce risks from vandalism or terrorist acts.
+To further protect wellfield sites, the City should establish an interlocal agreement with Orange County to address wellfield protection from potential contamination and to reduce risks from vandalism or terrorists acts.